Cooleaf founder John Duisberg shares lessons learned throughout his entrepreneurial journey and insights on company culture.

 Cooleaf helps businesses achieve better business results through a data-driven approach to company culture.

-As many startups do, Cooleaf has evolved and pivoted over time.
-Launching in 2011, the business was initially a health and wellness solution.
+As many start-ups do, Cooleaf has evolved and pivoted over time.
+Launched in 2011, the business was initially a health and wellness solution.
 Then, it shifted to focus on employee engagement.
-Today, it offers an Agile Business Execution platform that helps businesses achieve their goals and improve business performance with sophisticated analytics.
+Today, it offers an Agile Business Execution platform that helps businesses achieve their goals and improve performance with sophisticated analytics.

 So, Cooleaf exists to help companies strengthen their brand’s value proposition in order to better connect with their employees.
 This way, they can strive to be a top workplace environment.

-If you ask ten people what culture is, you’ll likely get ten responses.
-I personally believe that culture is something that has to be organic—it can’t be manufactured; however, you can be intentional and thoughtful in how you go about building culture.
+John: If you ask 10 people what culture is, you’ll likely get 10 responses.
+I personally believe that culture is something that has to be organic—it can’t be manufactured.
+However, you can be intentional and thoughtful in how you go about building it.

-We work with the leadership teams of our clients to find out what the mission and objectives of the company are.
-We dig deep to uncover their core values—what they want their people to live and breathe day-to-day.
+We work with our clients‘ leadership teams to identify the company’s mission and objectives.
+We dig deep to uncover their core values: what they want their people to live and breathe day-to-day.
 Then we ask ourselves: How can we help our client build a community that brings those core values to life?

-As experts in the area of company culture, how would you describe the culture like at Cooleaf?
+As experts in the area of company culture, how would you describe the culture ate Cooleaf?

 The challenges come as you grow.
 We want to focus on preserving that entrepreneurial feel as we grow.
 We want every person to feel like they are an owner of the company and are invested in its long-term success.

-What were you doing before you started your business?
-And what motivated you to quit your day job and start off on your own?
+What motivated you to quit your day job and start your business?

-It started going beyond the coffee shop conversation when my former colleague introduced me to his new colleague.
+Then he left to work at another organization and at his new job, he met our third co-founder.
+When all three of us were introduced, it started going beyond the coffee shop conversations.
 That’s when we actually started to take next steps like investing our own money and starting to design stuff.

-Once I had those three things in place I felt confident to take the leap and go all-in on our company.
+Once I had those 3 things in place I felt confident to take the leap and go all-in on our company.